 - Students are assigned an advisor based on their academic major.
 Students should be sure to schedule their advising appointment with their assigned advisor.
-Use the Career and Academic Planning Services (CAPS) webpage to find your assigned advisor and to schedule an advising appointment. - Students who are advised by Multicultural Student Services (301.846.2531), Veteran and Military Services (301.624.2836), Office of Adult Services (301.846.2483), or Services for Students with Disabilities (301.846.2408) should make an appointment with their advisor. - Students on academic alert or academic probation must meet with an advisor from Career and Academic Planning Services, Multicultural Services, Adult Services, Veteran and Military Services, or Services for Students with Disabilities prior to registering for classes. - Students returning to FCC from academic suspension must schedule an appointment with their assigned advisor prior to registering for classes.
-Call 301.846.2471 to schedule an appointment.
-Students returning from academic dismissal must meet with the Dean of Students.
+Use the Career and Academic Planning Services (CAPS) webpage to find your assigned advisor and to schedule an advising appointment. - Students who are advised by Veteran and Military Services (301.624.2836), Office of Student Success Programs (301.846.2483), or Disability Access Services (301.846.2408) should make an appointment with their advisor. - Students on academic alert or academic probation must meet with an advisor from Career and Academic Planning Services, Office of Student Success Programs, Veteran and Military Services, or Disability Access Services prior to registering for classes. - Students returning to FCC from academic suspension must schedule an appointment with their assigned advisor prior to registering for classes.
+Students returning from academic dismissal must meet with the Associate Vice President of Student Affairs.
 Call 301.846.2469 to schedule an appointment.

 Prior to meeting with your advisor, access your Degree Plan.
-See Student Services Online, third column.
+See Student Services Available Online (page 5).
 Courses still needed are indicated as "Requirement Not Satisfied."
 Developmental English and mathematics requirements will not appear, but, if needed, you should include them in your schedule and plan to take them first.